oooutlk/enumx/README.md

   See `enumx/README.md` for more.

-# CeX, for Concrete Error eXchange, or Checked EXception.
+# CeX, for Checked EXception.

   Type definitions in `cex` crate and proc-macro derives in `cex_derive` crate.